Poincar\'e inequalities on graphs: Flow measures on trees

-{\bf{Acknowledgments.}} This work was mostly carried out while the first author was a postdoc at Politecnico di Torino.
-Work partially supported by the MIUR project ``Dipartimenti di Eccellenza 2018-2022" (CUP E11G18000350001).
-The authors are members of the Gruppo Nazionale per l'Analisi Matema\-tica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).
-The first author also acknowledges the financial support of the AFOSR project FA9550-18-1-7009 (European Office of Aerospace Research and Development).
+{\bf{Acknowledgments.}} The authors thank the anonymous referee for useful suggestions which led to an improved version of the paper.\\ Work partially supported by the MIUR project ``Dipartimenti di Eccellenza 2018-2022" (CUP E11G18000350001) and by the project ``Harmonic analysis on continuous and discrete structures'' funded by Compagnia di San Paolo (CUP E13C21000270007).
+The authors are members of the Gruppo Nazionale per l'Analisi Matema\-tica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM). { }